Saudi-led coalition says to free 200 Yemen rebels amid peace push

 The coalition freed seven Huthi prisoners in January, and the rebels released 290 coalition fighters in September.

-The Huthi rebels hold the capital Sanaa while the Saudi led-military coalition controls Yemen's maritime borders and airspace.
+The Huthis hold Sanaa while the Saudi led-military coalition controls Yemen's maritime borders and airspace.

-Sanaa airport has been closed for the past three years, with only UN and humanitarian flights allowed in and out.

 Last year, wounded rebels were flown out of Sanaa for treatment, in what was seen as a key step ahead of the December peace talks.